heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 | **♒ Aquarius, The Water Bearer**  |  Inventive                 |
 | **♓ Pisces, The Fish**            |  Artistic                 |

-### The Mundane Vector
+### The Contextual Vector

-The **mundane vector** (the "Where") is the area of reality where the archetypal form of expression manifests, and is defined by:
+The **contextual vector** (the "Where") is the area of reality where the archetypal form of expression manifests, and is defined by:

 - One of 12 areas called Houses
 - The operational zone of activity for the percept